 Anxiety / Stress

-While emotional events are often remembered more strongly than neutral ones, severe stress and anxiety generally impair an individual’s ability to accurately acquire and recall specific, critical details from a crime scene, such as a perpetrator’s facial features.
+Emotional events are often remembered strongly, but severe stress typically impairs an individual’s ability to recall specific details, such as a perpetrator’s facial features.

 When individuals are victims of, or witnesses to, a crime, they frequently experience extreme fear.